The Ultimate Carrick-a-Rede Bridge Visitor Guide

 Roark’s Kitchen Dessert, Irish, Cafe $

-In addition to the Carrick-a-Rede Rope Bridge, there are a number of other popular tourist attractions in the area that you can see.
+In addition to the Carrick-a-Rede Rope Bridge, there are several other popular tourist attractions in the area that you can see.
 If you are looking for some additional things to do, I have included a list of additional stops that I recommend in my Carrick-a-Rede Bridge visitor guide below.

 Carrick-a-Rede Bridge Visitor Guide - Northern Ireland Attractions Map